charlesbrandt/public/system/virtualization/docker.md

 ### Packages provided directly by Docker

-Just follow along.
+Just follow along with Docker's instructions.
 These stay more up to date

 https://docs.docker.com/engine/install/ubuntu/